SafeConstellations: Mitigating Over-Refusals in LLMs Through Task-Aware Representation Steering: Appendix

 \subsubsection{Dynamic Layer Selection and Steering}

-Table~\ref{app:hyperparameter} summarizes the hyperparameter used in experiments.
+Table~\ref{app:hyperparameter} summarize the hyperparameters used.
 The confidence threshold $\tau$ controls task alignment sensitivity; $K$ and $K'$ determine the number of memory bank and dynamically steered layers, respectively.
 The base steering intensity $\lambda_0$ is modulated by depth-dependent multipliers $\kappa^{(\cdot)}$ to adjust steering strength across early, mid, and late layers.
+Hyperparameter for $\tau = 0.85$ was selected empirically, which yielded best results when inferred on a sample with values (0.5, 0.75, 0.8, 0.9).